-Michael J. Oâ€™Shaughnessy is a distinguished Brockville lawyer who has practiced in the courts of Ontario with appearances in the Ontario Court of Justice, Superior Court of Justice and the Ontario Court of appeal.Â Currently his practice is divided between criminal law as his primary practice and family law as his secondary practice in the courts of Eastern Ontario.Â Since 1977, Mr. Oâ€™Shaughnessy has been a trial lawyer having conducted trials on charges including:
+Michael J. Oâ€™Shaughnessy is a distinguished Brockville lawyer who has practiced in the courts of Ontario with appearances in the Ontario Court of Justice, Superior Court of Justice and the Ontario Court of appeal.Â Currently his practice is divided between criminal law as his primary practice in the courts of Eastern Ontario.Â Since 1977, Mr. Oâ€™Shaughnessy has been a trial lawyer having conducted trials on charges including:

 Michael Oâ€™Shaughnessy is a lifelong resident of Brockville, Ontario which is the County Seat of the United Counties of Leeds and Grenville.

 He was educated at McMaster University in Hamilton, Ontario where he received the Bachelor of Arts degree in 1972.
 He then attended Queenâ€™s University in Kingston, Ontario where he received his Bachelor of Laws degree in 1975.